 Looking For a Plumber in Kansas City?

 Fixing a leaky toilet can be complicated if you’ve never done it before.
 If you’d like to ensure that the job is done right, we encourage you to contact A-1 Sewer & Septic Service Inc. to schedule a service call.
-Not only do we handle plumbing jobs of all sizes, but we also offer same-day service at no extra charge!
+Not only do we handle plumbing jobs of all sizes, but we also offer same-day service!